Harbor Freight Tools: Website

 Harbor Freight's website went online in 1997.
 It had a modest catalog of products, a brief "About Us" section and an order form for the printed catalog.
 There were also links to a customer service page with delivery times and return policies.
 In all, the original site had 10 landing pages.
 The current Harbor Freight website has over 79,000 indexed pages.
 The Harbor Freight website had over 31 million monthly visits as of 2023, mostly within the United States, according to Similarweb.
-They now also have a cell phone app.

 Corporate affairs

 Harbor Freight Tools is headquartered in Calabasas, California.
-Harbor Freight has distribution space in Camarillo, California, Moreno Valley, California, Dillon, South Carolina, and Joliet, Illinois newly opened.
+Harbor Freight has distribution space in Camarillo, California; Moreno Valley, California; Dillon, South Carolina; Joliet, Illinois; Fort Worth, Texas; and Frederickson, Washington.
 It closed a distribution facility in Oxnard, California, in early 2013.

 On April 4, 2013, Harbor Freight Tools announced a $75 million expansion project for the Dillon distribution center, which opened on November 22, 2015, adding 1 million square feet to the facility and 200 new jobs.

 In 2022, Harbor Freight Tools opened a distribution center in Joliet, Illinois, spanning 1.6 million square feet in size and creating 800 new jobs.

+In 2023, 2024, and 2025, Harbor Freight Tools was certified as a Great Place to Work.
+According to the Great Place to Work Institute, 90% of employees at Harbor Freight Tools say it is a great place to work compared to 57% of employees at a typical U.S.-based company.